 Lynnette Scott, Treasurer

 Robyn Zink, Secretary

-As coordinator, Glen Riley lives on site, runs management and education programmes, assists visitors, and supervises the many volunteers who come to help.
+As coordinator, Glen Riley runs management and education programmes, assists visitors, and supervises the many volunteers who come to help.
 Revegetation involves the propagating, planting-out, and looking after native trees that are replacing broom and gorse on the islands within the wetland.
-Pest control targets introduced mammals which prey on native species (i.e. rats, weasels, stoats, ferrets and browsing animals like possums and rabbits).
+Pest control targets introduced mammals which prey on native species and plants (e.g. rats, weasels, stoats, ferrets, possums and rabbits).
 Weed control is targeted at woody scrub weeds, willows that invade the swamp, and reed sweetgrass (Glyceria maxima) that chokes water channels.